 PE & Sport Premium

-At Wellington Primary School, we recognise the significant contribution of PE to the health and well-being of all children.
+At Wellington Primary School, we recognise the significant contribution of sport and PE to the health and well-being of all children.
 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.

 To achieve self-sustaining improvement in the quality of PE and sport at Wellington Primary School.